xmtp/xmtp-dot-org/docs/tutorials/cli.md

 We want the user to be able to send the contents of the `message` argument to the specified `address`.

-To start, you'll need to create an instance of the XMTP SDK, using the provided `loadWallet()` helper.
+To start, you'll need to create an instance of the XMTP SDK using the provided `loadWallet()` helper.

 ```ts
 const { env, message, address } = argv;
 const client = await Client.create(loadWallet(), { env });
 ```

-To send a message, you'll need to create a conversation instance and then send that message to the conversaiton.
+To send a message, you'll need to create a conversation instance and then send that message to the conversation.

 ```ts
 const conversation = await client.conversations.newConversation(address);
 const sent = await conversation.send(message);
 ```

-So, putting it all together the command will look like:
+So, putting it all together, the command will look like this:

 ```ts
   .command(